X2-DFD: A framework for eXplainable and eXtendable Deepfake Detection: Experiment

+\paragraph{Evaluation Metrics.} We assess the performance of our model in terms of both detection performance and explanation quality. \textbf{For detection}, we adopt the Area Under the Curve (AUC) as the primary metric to evaluate the model’s ability to distinguish real from fake content across entire datasets, reporting both frame-level and video-level AUC scores.
+Additional metrics, including Accuracy (Acc.), Equal Error Rate (EER), and Average Precision (AP), are also provided for a comprehensive analysis. \textbf{For explanation}, we follow~\cite{zhang2024common} by using human-annotated data to measure text similarity between model-generated explanations and human-labeled ground truth, employing standard metrics such as \textit{BLEU}~\cite{papineni2002bleu}, \textit{CIDEr}~\cite{vedantam2015cider}, \textit{ROUGE-L}~\cite{lin2004rouge}, \textit{METEOR}~\cite{denkowski2014meteor}, and \textit{SPICE}~\cite{anderson2016spice}.
+Beyond text similarity, we engage human evaluators and GPT-4o to assess the quality of explanations regarding forgery content, following prior studies~\cite{xu2024fakeshield,foteinopoulou2025hitchhiker}.
+Evaluators rate the explanations on a scale from 0 (very poor) to 5 (excellent), ensuring a robust qualitative evaluation.

-\textbf{Implementation Details.} We fine-tune the LLaVA model \citep{liu2023visualinstructiontuning} using the VQA dataset.
-For the conventional model, we use a blending-based approach proposed in \citep{lin2024CDFA}.
-Training is conducted on a single NVIDIA 4090 GPU for 1 epoch, with a learning rate of 2e-5, rank set to 16, and alpha, conventionally set to twice the rank, at 32.
-The batch size is set to 4, and we use a gradient accumulation step of 1.
-For evaluation metrics, we mainly report both the frame-level and video-level AUC of our results.
-Other metrics such as Accuracy (Acc.), Equal Error Rate (EER), and Average Precision (AP) are also reported.
+\paragraph{Implementation Details.} We initialize our model with the LLaVA-base weights and fine-tune the LLaVA model~\citep{liu2024visual} using its official implementation codebase.
+For the specific feature detectors (SFD), we adopt a blending-based approach as proposed in~\citep{lin2024CDFA}.
+Training is performed on a single NVIDIA 4090 GPU for 3 epochs, with a learning rate of $2 \times 10^{-5}$ in two layer mlp projector and $2 \times 10^{-4}$ in others, a rank of 16, and an alpha value set conventionally to twice the rank at 32.
+We use a batch size of 4, a gradient accumulation step of 1, and a warmup ratio of 0.03 to stabilize training.